A Practitioner Who Chose This Community

 ANCC Board Certification

-National board certification from the American Nurses Credentialing Center confirming advanced expertise in psychiatric and mental health care.
+National board certification from the American Nurses Credentialing Center (ANCC), following psychiatric mental health preparation at Johns Hopkins.

 AANP Board Certification

-Dual certification in family practice gives Dr. Perez a whole-body perspective on mental health that single-specialty providers often lack.
+Dual certification in family practice — grounded in training at Catholic University — gives Dr. Perez a whole-body perspective on mental health that single-specialty providers often lack.

 State of Oregon